Michael Kamel, MANAGING Director

 DCPFAF in one word: Magical

 Favorite film or work of art by a Palestinian?
 My aunt's tatreez followed closely by Darwish’s Jawaz il Safar

 Ruqiyyah Abu-Anbar, OPERATIONS DIRECTOR

 Ruqiyyah Abu-Anbar is a researcher and advocate working on local women's and children's health in the District of Columbia.
 She is currently the Early Childhood Policy Fellow at DC Action for Children, a local children's advocacy organization and think tank.
-Since 2017, she has been a volunteer with the DC Palestinian Film and Arts Festival; currently she serves on the board as Operations Director.
+Since 2017, she has been a volunteer with DCPFAF; currently she serves on the board as Operations Director.
 Ruqiyyah holds a Masters of Public Affairs from the University of Texas at Austin, and a dual B.A. in English and Spanish from the University of Texas at Arlington.

 DCPFAF in one word: Fam

 Favorite film or work of art by a Palestinian: Knafeh